Civil Monetary Penalties and Affirmative Exclusions

 The regulations describing the administrative appeals process for the OIG's CMP cases are at 42 CFR part 1005.
 The formal initiation of a CMP case occurs when the OIG issues a demand letter describing the sanction sought (CMP, assessment, and/or exclusion) and the factual basis for the sanction.
 The subject of the action (the respondent) has the right to request a hearing before an administrative law judge (ALJ) within HHS.
 In such a hearing, the OIG and the respondent have the right to present evidence and make arguments to the ALJ, who issues a written decision.
 The ALJ's decision may be appealed administratively and to federal court.

-Prior to initiating formal administrative CMP proceedings, the OIG seeks to resolve matters through negotiation.
+Prior to initiating formal administrative CMP or affirmative exclusion proceedings, the OIG seeks to resolve matters through negotiation.
 Most CMP cases are resolved through settlement with no decision having been made on the merits of the OIG's allegations or the respondent's defenses.
 If the OIG and the respondent cannot reach a negotiated settlement, the case will result in an administrative decision, and, if appealed, additional administrative and court decisions.
 Any administrative or court decision represents a finding on the OIG's allegations and the respondent's defenses.
 Cases involving a decision rather than a settlement agreement are clearly identified below.

 Let's start by choosing a topic